hailusamuel/geodev-lab-project/README.md

-# geodev-lab-project
+# MY Geodev Lab Africa Project
-Gaps in borehole coverage relative to population
+Where are the gaps in borehole coverage in the Shebelle Transboundary Basin (Ethiopia-Somalia) relative to population?
+Built over twelve months with Geodev Lab Africa, Cohort One.
+See project-brief.md file for full brief.